rialparmar1777/portfolio-website/README.md

 - Code splitting and lazy loading
 - Optimized animations for mobile devices
 - Efficient CSS with Tailwind's JIT compiler
+- Server-side rendering for better performance

 ## 📦 Deployment

-The portfolio is configured for deployment on Vercel:
+The portfolio is optimized for deployment on Vercel:

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Import your repository on [Vercel](https://vercel.com)
 3. Add environment variables in Vercel dashboard
-4. Deploy!
+4. Vercel will automatically deploy your site
+5. Get a production URL instantly!

+Your site will be deployed to a URL like: `https://your-portfolio.vercel.app`

 ## 🤝 Contributing